tiagorg/talk-backbone-tricks-and-treats/README.md

 WARNING!!
 DON'T EDIT THE FILE README.md on the root of the project, that one is a GENERATED FILE!

-You should just edit the source file at src/README.md - the one which stars with ## Talk template
+You should just edit the source file at src/README.md - the one which stars with ## Backbone.js tricks or treats

 -->

-## Talk template
+## Backbone.js tricks or treats

 <img src="img/cover.jpg" class="logo" />